KojoBailey/UsmToolkitHandler/README.md

 To customise the flags you want, open `config.json` and look for the `flags` property.
 If it doesn't yet exist, the handler will automatically add it when you run it for the first time with a file.
 To disable all flags, just leave the value as a blank `""`.

-If there's anything else you'd like to see from this handler, let me know somehow (you can message me on Discord @`kojobailey`).

 ![image](https://github.com/KojoBailey/UsmToolkitHandler/assets/50509420/38ee5a12-61c9-4db0-8758-933377463084)